Landria/campaign_discrepancies/README.md

 * *state* - where all found discrepancies stored
 * *errors* - array with errors ocurred if any
-* *external_ads* - array with remote ads parsed data

 To know if service performed succesfully run

 ```
 checker = CampaignDiscrepancy::Checker.run
-checker.state
+checker.success
 ```

 ## Solution notes

-Solusion is assumed to be a part od Ruby on Rails appliation.
+Solution is assumed to be a part of Ruby on Rails appliation.

 To test it localy **Campaign** model is stubbed with support class and object_double and Rails app Settings stubbed with **Settings** class.

-Solution can be easily changed to check more attributes if needed with just adding new items to **CampaignDiscrepancy::Checker** METRICS constant.
+Solution can be easily changed to check more attributes if needed with just adding new items to **CampaignDiscrepancy::Analyzer** METRICS constant.

 Custom errors can be defined for the service. **Errors::ExternalAdsFetchError** error added to collect all fetch remote data issues.